 11. FREEHAND DRAWING.
 Fall or spring term.
 Credit three hours.
 Credit may not be received for both Course 9 and Course 11.
 For beginning students.
 Lecture, T or W 10.
 Six hours of time, including the lecture period, are to be spent in the drawing room, preferably in two-hour units.
-These hours must be scheduled between 9 and 12, M T W Th F, or T 2-4, in the fall term, and between 9 and 11 M W F or T 2-4 in the spring term.
+These hours must be scheduled between 9 and 12, M T W Th F, or T 2-4.
 Mann 500.
-Assistant Professors A. M. ELLIOT and LAMBERT.
+Associate Professor BURCK MYER and Assistant Professor LAMBERT.